winitzki/scall/tutorial/programming_dhall.md

 #### Creating infinite streams

 Creating an infinite stream involves deciding how the next data item should be computed.
-A simple example is an infinite stream generated from a seed value `x : r` by applying a function `f : r → r`.
+A simple example is an infinite stream generated from a seed value `x : r` by applying a function `f : r → r` repeatedly.
-The "step" function will never return `Nil`, which will make the stream unbounded.
+This is implemented by making the "step" function never return `Nil`, which will make the stream unbounded.

 ```dhall
 let streamFunction